Mỹ Linh: Music career

-Personal life

-My Linh married composer and producer Anh Quân in 1998.
-They have two children, Anh Duy and Mỹ Anh.
-Anna (Vietnamese name Mỹ Hà) is Anh Quân's daughter from his first marriage.

-Her favourite singers are Barbra Streisand, Whitney Houston, Mariah Carey, Brian McKnight and Babyface.
+In 2023, My Linh participated in the reality TV show Chị đẹp đạp gió rẽ sóng, the Vietnamese version developed from the Chinese format Sisters Who Make Waves.

+At the end of the 2023 season, My Linh was one of seven artists named to form the "Đạp Gió" group, along with Trang Pháp, Ninh Dương Lan Ngọc, MLee, Thu Phương, Lệ Quyên, and Diệp Lam Anh.
+At the final night, she also received the "Most Beautiful Woman of the Year" award.

+In 2024, My Linh returned to the show in Chị đẹp đạp gió 2024.
+According to the producers, she and Thu Phuong are two artists from the first season returning for the second season.

+In the early stages of the 2024 season, My Linh and Thu Phuong were introduced as two direct rivals, participating in the head-to-head structure of the show.
+The program's opening episode aired on October 26, 2024.

 Activism

 In 2004, My Linh recorded a public service announcement about the threats that people's consumption of bear bile posed to wild bear populations and to the welfare of bears that are farmed for their bile.
 The short film, which was broadcast on several Vietnamese TV stations, and included footage shot at bear farms in Hanoi.
 The film was produced by Education for Nature Vietnam, the country's first non-governmental organization to focus on conservation, with assistance from the London-based Environmental Justice Foundation.